mwarning/openwrt-examples/README.md

 This project is an example to show how to start creating an OpenWRT application/package.

-For this example, the source code is located within the package so there is no need to have the code downloaded by the package Makefile.
+For this example, the source code is located within the package.<br />
+This way there is no need to have the code downloaded by the package Makefile.

-This example includes a dummy daemon program written in C, an UCI configuration file and a very basic init script.
+This example includes a dummy daemon program written in C,<br />
+an UCI configuration file and a very basic init script.

 The following files will be present on the router: